dylanzenner/business_closures_de_pipeline/README.md

 # SF-Business Closures DE Pipeline

 Tracking business closures in San Francisco across corridor, zipcode, neighborhood, and naic descriptions in the months following COVID-19.
-Completely hosted in the AWS ecosystem with a public facing dashboard built with Amazon Quicksight.
+Completely hosted in the AWS ecosystem including a dashboard built with Amazon Quicksight.

 **If you would like to replicate this project follow the walk_through.md file in the docs directory.**